solacecommunity/solace-prometheus-exporter/README.md

 # Address to listen on for web interface and telemetry.
 listenAddr=0.0.0.0:9628

+# Enable TLS on listenAddr endpoint.
+Make sure to provide certificate and private key files.
+# can be overridden via env varibale SOLACE_LISTEN_TLS
+enableTLS=true

+# Path to the server certificate (including intermediates and CA's certificate)
+# can be overridden via env varibale SOLACE_SERVER_CERT
+certificate=cert.pem

+# Path to the private key pem file
+# can be overridden via env varibale SOLACE_PRIVATE_KEY
+privateKey=key.pem

 # Base URI on which to scrape Solace broker.
 scrapeUri=http://your-exporter:8080